Azure/iotedge-lorawan-starterkit/Arduino/README.md

 1. **TransmissionTestOTAALoRa** - This is the most basic example.
 The sample perform an OTAA authentication and send a message to the gateway every 5 seconds.
 The sample also display on the serial interface any cloud to device message.

-2. **TransmissionTestABPLoRa** - Same functionality as 1. but is uses ABP instead of OTAA.
+2. **TransmissionTestABPLoRa** - Same functionality as 1. but it uses ABP instead of OTAA.

 3. **GPSOTAALoRa** - This sample sends GPS latitude and longitude information every 30 seconds using the onboard GPS.
 It uses OTAA activation.
 It uses OTAA activation to authenticate.